mendix/docs/content/howto/custom-widget-development/scaffold-a-widget-with-the-yeoman-widget-generator.md

 ![](attachments/19202547/19398838.png)

 Now you can run the generator by entering `yo mendix`.
 The system will ask you for a few things, like the name of the widget.
-The default values will be shown (just press enter to use the default value):
+The default values will be shown (just press enter to use the default value).
+Choose Grunt instead of Gulp.
+Choose 'AppStoreWidgetBoilerPlate':

 ![](attachments/19202547/19398839.png)